romainligneul/igt-toolbox/README.md

 This data structure should be saved in a file named **IGTdata.mat**, within a folder whose name is informative.

-In the folders IGTdata/Ahn2014_addiction and IGTdata/opendata504subjects contain 2 scripts named convert_xls.m automatizing this I/O process.
+The folders IGTdata/Ahn2014_addiction and IGTdata/opendata504subjects contain 2 scripts named convert_xls.m automatizing this I/O process.
 However, you may need to write a custom script adapted to your raw data files.

 ## check basic behavioral metrics